 In the simplest sense, worldbuilding is the process of building a world, whether that be through words, pictures, audio, or video.
 It can be a reimagining of our world or something completely new.
 You see the word thrown around a lot more with science fiction and fantasy than you do other genres, but it’s certainly not limited to them.
 It’s an imaginary playground for stories to take shape, and it can be minimal or it can be vast and complicated.
 It can be historical or completely implausible.
-Worldbuilding allows you to create whatever you want, and however you want to create it.
+Worldbuilding allows you to create whatever you want, and whichever way you want to.

 This actually might sound a little vague as a description but worldbuilding is kind of a big concept, and covers a lot of ground.

 Yes, and no. I wouldn’t call them interchangeable, but you could probably get away with using either or in a conversation and people would know what you were talking about.
 I consider them separate but related.
 Worldbuilding is about more than just what shows up on the page or screen.
 It’s all of the background information that informs that setting.
 But where a ‘setting’ is a solitary entity, like a school or wizard’s tower, worldbuilding is about the relation that those settings have to each other.
 You can have a bunch of different places, but if they don’t make any sense together, you don’t have a cohesive world.
 You feel me?

 Imagine if you started a movie in a medieval style town, entered the second act in a modern day high school, and the finale took place on a spaceship drifting the cosmos.
 What do these very different settings have to do with each other?
 How do they connect?
 What impact do they have on the other?
 That’s worldbuilding right there.